arnava13/MLC-Project/journal.md

 **Traffic**

 - Research shows car traffic results in UHI, so we are going to use https://developers.google.com/maps/documentation/javascript/examples/layer-traffic to get a scalar traffic density value for each grid cell.
 Add/concat at near the end of the model when we have grid cells.

+# March 15 2025
+## Week 2: Planning

+Not much progress in this week since we both were very busy for midterms. try to finish preprocessing for data input and build a simple model (small number of features).